lkloeble/jmm-impossible-states-demo/README.md

-# JVM Impossible State Demo
+# JMM Impossible State Demo

 A minimal Java demo showing that the Java Memory Model can legally produce an apparently impossible state: